-Subject/Course Aakonga Name Subject/ Course Kaiako name Achievement /Unit Standard Number Assessment date/hand in date Explain the assessment conditions for this standard (practical assessment, report in class/homework, single period exam etc).
-Date grade returned to aakonga Have you discussed your grade with your kaiako and if yes, what were their comments?
-Tick the relevant box below to show what as ssessment decision you are appealing: ☐ The grade awarded ☐ A breach of the assessment rules (misco nduct, plagiarism, cheating etc) ☐ Other (give details) Explain why you think the incorrect assessm ent decision has been made: FORT DECTE Explain what you think the correct assessme State or attach any evidence that you have ent decision should be and why you think this. to support this: Set out here any other information you thin k may be relevant to your appeal:
+To be completed by aakonga: Aakonga Name Subject/Course Aukongu Nume Subject/ Course Kaiako name Achievement /Unit Standard Number Assessment date/hand in date Explain the assessment conditions for this standard (practical assessment, report in class/homework, single period exam etc).
+Date grade returned to aakonga Have you discussed your grade with your kaiako and if yes, what were their comments? comments?
+Tick the relevant box below to show what as sessment decision you are appealing: ☐ The grade awarded ☐ A breach of the assessment rules (miscon duct, plagiarism, cheating etc) ☐ Other (give details) Explain why you think the incorrect assessme ent decision has been made: FORT DECTE Explain what you think the correct assessments or attach any evidence that you have t Set out here any other information you think may be relevant to your appeal: